GluuFederation/docs-gg-prod/docs/source/uma-demo.md

 ### 3. RS Configuration

+!!!
+Note
-RS configuration can be done either via REST calls or via Gluu Gateway web interface.
-You can configure plugin on **Service**, **Route** and **Global**.
+    RS configuration can be done either via REST calls or via the Gluu Gateway web interface.

+Configure plugin on **Service**, **Route** and **Global**.

 There are several possibilities for plugin configuration with services and routes.
-[More Details](https://docs.konghq.com/0.14.x/admin-api/#precedence).
-Take a look on [docs](https://gluu.org/docs/gg/plugin/gluu-uma-pep/) for configuration detail description.
+More information is available in the [Kong docs](https://docs.konghq.com/0.14.x/admin-api/#precedence), and configuration detail descriptions are available in the [Gluu Gateway docs](https://gluu.org/docs/gg/plugin/gluu-uma-pep/).

-Applications and their ports.
+Applications and their ports:

 | Port | Description |
 |------|-------------|